ZeroGravity-82/lw-will/README.md

-# Last Wishes - Will bounded context
+# Last Wishes - 'Will' bounded context

 An example of a hexagonal architecture project.
 It implements the Will bounded context of the Last Wishes application.